 Calculating Your Estate’s Value

 Before applying for probate, the estate’s value must be estimated for inheritance tax purposes.
+Gifts made in the past seven years must also be included when calculating the estate’s value for inheritance tax purposes.

 Who Pays Inheritance Tax?

+Some estates may be potentially liable for inheritance tax depending on their value, the nature of the assets, and the domicile status of the deceased.
 Beneficiaries might be financially impacted depending on the estate’s tax liabilities.
 Therefore, it is crucial for the executor or administrator to follow the correct tax rules and ensure that the tax treatment of the estate is properly handled to prevent any unnecessary financial burden on the beneficiaries.

 When to Pay Inheritance Tax